anomalylabs/country-field_type/documentation/general/output.md

 # Output

-This field type returns the addon instance as a value.
-You may access the object as normal.
+This field type returns the selected 2-digit ISO country code by default.

-**Examples:**

 ### `name`